systemd/mkosi/mkosi/resources/mkosi.md

 setting in configuration files that have not been parsed yet.
 Also note that matching against a setting and then changing its value afterwards in a different config file may lead to unexpected results.

+The `[Match]` section of a `mkosi.conf` file in a directory applies to the entire directory.
+If the conditions are not satisfied, the entire directory is skipped.
+The `[Match]` sections of files in `mkosi.conf.d/` and `mkosi.local.conf` only apply to the file itself.

 Command line options that take no argument are shown without `=` in their long version.
 In the config files, they should be specified with a